excalibur1234/pacui/README.md

 It is highly recommended to use an utility, which notifies the user about available updates alongside of pacli.
 Such a lightweight utility is for example [update-notifier](https://github.com/Chrysostomus/update-notifier).

 ### Execute without prior Installation
-You can download and start pacli without prior installation with the following commands:
+Alternatively, it is possible to download and start pacli without prior installation using the following commands:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacli-simple/master/pacli
 ```